 Artist 101

-In the run up to the sale, we asked Lindsey Glen, Director of the Centre, about Blake and her experience of working with him over the years.
+Discover more about Quentin Blake below as Lindsey Glen, Director of the Centre, speaks to us about her experience of working with him over the years.

 Lindsey Glen, Director of the Quentin Blake Centre for Illustration © Paul Grover